 Place a matchstick into a hole in wood that has been wallowed out, or stripped, so that the hole is loose and the leg will not tighten into the base of the furniture.
 Break the matchstick off even with the top of the hole.
 Place the leg into position and twist the leg clockwise to tighten the leg into place.
 The matchstick provides additional friction and pressure to hold the screw in place.
 More than one matchstick may be needed for some holes.
 Use the same technique to tighten screws in corner leg braces that are stripped, causing legs to fail.

 Apply glue to the inside surfaces of a splintered leg.
-Use a PVA or hide type wood glue, which creates a bond stronger than the original wood fibers.
-Carefully set the pieces together snugly and clamp them together using spring or C clamps, or wrap the leg with masking tape to hold it in place.
+Use a PVA or hide-type wood glue, which creates a bond stronger than the original wood fibers.
+Carefully set the pieces together snugly and clamp them together using spring or C clamps, being careful not to damage the finish with the clamps.
+You can also wrap the leg with masking tape to hold it in place.
 Allow 24 hours for the glue to harden before removing the clamps or tape.

 Set the dowel into the hole in the piece of leg still attached to the furniture.
 Set the broken piece of leg, centered on the dowel, onto the leg and line up the broken ends.
 Clamp the leg in place with a bar clamp and allow 24 hours for the glue to harden.